London Air Travel » British Airways » British Airways Fleet Plans »

 The first Airbus A350s will be in a three class configuration, with no First Class.
 There will be 56 Club World seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

 BA has 12 Airbus A380s in service.

-It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Miami (winter seasonal), Boston (summer seasonal), Chicago (summer seasonal), San Francisco and Vancouver (summer seasonal).
+It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Boston (summer seasonal), Chicago (summer seasonal), San Francisco, Vancouver (summer seasonal) and Washington Dulles.
 It will also operate briefly to Dubai from 16 April to 4 May 2019 due to the closure of the Southern runway.

 Please see here for a detailed guide as to where the A380 will fly in 2019.